jpfluger/examples/ubuntu-14.04/icinga2-server.md

 ```
 http://icinga.example.com
 ```

 ## Install Icinga-Web

-For this example, the root folder of the website will be /home/USER/icinga-web.
+We are going to install Icinga-Web, which is not Icinga-Classic nor Icinga-Web2.
+Icinga-Web is compatible with both Icinga and Icinga2 modules.
+Many of the Debian/Ubuntu-related tutorials on the internet are for Icinga-Classic.
+This example is not Icinga-Classic; it is for Icinga-Web, which is Icinga's current "flagship" interface.
+Please see [this page](https://www.icinga.org/icinga/screenshots/) to begin investigating differences.

+In order to get Icinga-Web to better behave with nginx commands to rewrite and alias files, we are going build and install Icinga-Web in one site and then point the Nginx website to it.
+When finished, it will look like this:

+* ~/icinga-web: This is the unpackaged source file or clone from GitHub.
+We configure the installation here. `make` will install the installation to a folder we specify.
+* ~/prod/icinga-web: This is the directory in which `make` will install icinga-web.
+If we were running Apache, an Apache configuration file would have already been pre-generated and would point to this directory.
+But we are using Nginx, so add a 3rd directory which will symlink back to this one.
+* /var/www/icinga: This is the root of the Nginx directory that gets symlinked back to icinga-web.

 This example uses release v1.11.2.
 See [this website](https://github.com/Icinga/icinga-web/releases) for the latest production releases.

 Download using `wget`.